Dartmouth

 Students learn design fundamentals and how to combine engineering, ethnography, health, AI, ecology, and craft without losing the judgment that makes the work worth doing.
 Government majors run design sprints.
 Biology students prototype diagnostic tools.
 Environmental Studies researchers translate data into something a community can act on.

-The Design Initiative at Dartmouth grows these combinations deliberately in partnership with the Human Centered Design Minor Program Committee, our new Collaborative Intelligence Lab (CoLab), cross-departmental grants, and cultivating new ways to strengthen the connective tissue between them.
+The Design Initiative at Dartmouth grows these combinations deliberately in partnership with the Human-Centered Design Minor Program Committee, our new Collaborative Intelligence Lab (CoLab), cross-departmental grants, and cultivating new ways to strengthen the connective tissue between them.

 New to design?